Prepare this traditional ham the night before serving. Serve with Beaten Biscuits.

-The afternoon before you plan to serve the ham, fill a very large kettle or pot, or your sink, with water.
-Soak ham 4 to 8 hours to lose some of the saltiness; change the water two or three times if possible.
+The afternoon before you plan to serve the ham, fill a very large kettle or pot or your sink with water.
+Soak ham 4 to 8 hours to lose some of the saltiness; change the water 2 or 3 times, if possible.
 Rinse well, and scrape off any mold or green rind.

 Remove ham from the oven, then remove the aluminum foil.
 Using a very sharp knife, trim the rind and all the fat from the ham.
 Serve the ham warm or at room temperature; cut with a ham-slicing knife into very thin slivers.

 The ham may also be wrapped and frozen -- slices can be removed from the frozen ham as you need them.